drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/03.off-site-gateways/04.handling-ipn/docs.md

 The `onNotify()` method should return a [Symfony Response] or NULL to return an empty HTTP 200 response.

-### Off site payment gateways and IPNs
+### Off-site payment gateways and IPNs
-All off site payment gateways implement the `SupportsNotificationsInterface` interface.
-Generally, off site payment gateways will create payments in the `onReturn()` method.
+All off-site payment gateways implement the `SupportsNotificationsInterface` interface.
+Generally, off-site payment gateways will create payments in the `onReturn()` method.
 However, if the payment provider supports IPNs, then creating the payment in `onNotify()` rather than in `onReturn()` is preferred, since it is guaranteed to be called even if the customer does not return to the site.

-### Examples of IPN handling by actual off site payment gateways
+### Examples of IPN handling by actual off-site payment gateways

 #### [PayPlug payment gateway]
 The PayPlug payment gateway module has a straightforward implementation of the `onNotify()` method, which is used to create the payment.
 First, the Request is validated, using a library provided by PayPlug: